 shall be determined by the Authority.

-Where the Modification Proposal is a User Pays Modification Proposal, the Authority may request the Transporters to prepare and submit a cost estimate for the User Pays Service where the Modification Panel has not done so.
+Not Used

 Where a Modification Report is received by the Authority, the Authority, pursuant to Standard Special Condition A11, may direct that the Modification Report, including any legal text, should be amended and resubmitted and where it makes such a direction:

-the Secretary shall notify each Transporter, each User, each Independent Gas Transporter, each Member, each Third Party Participant and each Non-Code Party (if any) that the Authority is of such opinion (and the Authority's reasons for making such direction);
+the Secretary shall notify each Transporter, each User, each Independent Gas Transporter, each Member, each Third Party Participant and each Non-Code Party (if any) and the CDSP that the Authority is of such opinion (and the Authority's reasons for making such direction);

 the Modification Panel shall discuss the Modification Report at the next meeting of the Modification Panel, shall instruct the Code Administrator to amend the Modification Report (including in respect of the legal text, the timetable, analysis or supporting information) in accordance with the direction of the Authority and decide on what steps to take, in accordance with paragraph 7.2 and shall send the Authority a revised Modification Report as soon as reasonably practicable (taking into account the complexity, importance and urgency of the Modification Proposal).